PDLT-University-of-York/test-split-site/docs/ultra/conditional-release.md

 ## More Details and Troubleshooting

-Please note that this guide only covers conditional release.
-To adjust item visibility permanently please refer to the [Content Availability](https://pdlt-university-of-york.github.io/vle-help/ultra/content-availability/) guide.
+To adjust item visibility without conditions please refer to the [Content Availability](https://pdlt-university-of-york.github.io/vle-help/ultra/content-availability/) guide.

 It is not possible to set up conditional availability for multiple items simultaneously.